annakins/Skyrim/Follower Features.md

 ![img](https://imgur.com/D97M5PL.png)

 - On the actual follower, add a sandbox package.
-The location should be the `Homemarker`.
+The location should be the `Homemarker` (*Near Reference, radius 4096 is what I have*).

 ![img](https://imgur.com/5dvZRFd.png)
 ![img](https://imgur.com/QjiWjK3.png)